tahaphuong/game-page/README.md

 - View page (not responsive): https://tahaphuong.github.io/game-page
 (Horizontal mobile view only)

-(And click on/press "Load more" on the end of the video games list to, erm, load more)
+(And (after scrolling) you can click on/press "Load more" at the end of the list to, erm, load more)